adithyaamara/telegram-cloud/README.md

   # Below 2 env vars creates a user for login.
 Defaults are used if not specified (Defaults: user, password).
-  APP_USER_NAME="SomeUserName-Use the same during login" APP_PASSWORD="SomePassword-Use the same during login" LOGGING_LEVEL="DEBUG"
+  APP_USER_NAME="SomeUserName-Use the same during login" APP_PASSWORD="SomePassword-Use the same during login"
+  # Use True | False in below option to enable / disable encrypted uploads.
+  FILE_ENCRYPTION="True"
+  LOGGING_LEVEL="DEBUG"
   ```